MicImbriani/LSTM-Multivar-Timeseries/README.md

-# Multi-Variate Time Series Regression for Seoul Bike-Renting Dataset
+# Multi-Variate Time Series Regression with LSTM for Seoul Bike-Renting Dataset